Are There Different Types of Artificial Turf?

 If you’re looking into investing in artificial grass for your home, it’s probably because you’re looking to overcome a specific problem.
 What are you looking to accomplish by switching to an artificial lawn?
 A low-maintenance front yard installation?
 A mud-free backyard for your dogs and children?
 Are you an avid golfer looking to install your own backyard putting green to practice on?

 The answer to this question will determine whether you take the route of residential landscape turf, pet turf, or golf turf.
 Let’s dig into each of these turf “families”.
+Your vision for your yard will help connect with with some specific types of artificial turf.

 Residential Landscape Turf Options